Tesshin/CS-Pound-async/README.md

 # CS Pound Discord Bot

+**The async version of CS-Pound is no longer being maintained!
+To receive the latest updates head to the rewrite branch!**

 A Discord bot for the online virtual pet adopting website.
 With the bot you can view pet information and pound opening times straight in Discord without needing to access the website.

 ### Features